 Mt Tamalpais in California, USA, is widely regarded as the birthplace of mountain biking back in the early 70’s, where thousands of enthusiasts have 'paid homage' to that magic mountain and the early pioneers who had the vision and determination to go against popular cycling opinion.
 Today the culture has progressed into a professionally disciplined sport with specialities such as Downhill, Cross-country, Dual Slalom, Freeriding, 4X and Trials to name just a few.

-There is a World Cup Series and a World Championship held every year – where the HBMTBC currently have 2 members with professional contracts competing, both in 'Elite Men' Downhill, at the World Cup Series & World Championships, plus other European & American events:
+There is a World Cup Series and a World Championship held every year – where the HBMTBC currently have a top 10 world ranked rider competing in Downhill:

 - Brook Macdonald - Trek World Racing (also sponsored by Red Bull)